ajhami/workout_tracker/README.md

 ### Usage
 Upon startup, a summary of the most recent workout will appear (if applicable).
 The user can then update the workout or add a new one.
 After filling out new information, they can add more workout and view exercise history.

+### Note to User
+This application was deployed on June 29th and has no seed data uploaded to the heroku application.
+I will continue to add entries over the course of the next week to stretch out workout entries, thus demonstrating the detail of the [stats page](http://murmuring-cove-62119.herokuapp.com/stats).

 *© 2020 ajhami - Alexander James Hamilton.
 All Rights Reserved.*